ashur/eleventy-toolkit/src/shortcodes/README.md

 </article>
 ```

+---

-If `attributes` contains a property `class` whose value is an array, [`classnames`](#classnames) will be used automatically to return a space-delimited string containing only truthy, non-duplicate values:
+If `attributes` contains a `class` property whose value is an array, [`classnames`](#classnames) will be used automatically to return a space-delimited string containing only truthy, non-duplicate values:

 ```njk
 {% createElement "div", {